maruohon/Minecraft-Overviewer/README.rst

 You will also need to create the texture pack and point the config file to that.
 To create the texture pack/file, you need to create a zip file, that contains the following:
  - textures directory from the 1.5.2 version of minecraft.jar
- - next, you need to copy the blocks directory from each of the mods' supported by this version of overviewer, texture directory, into the textures/blocks/ directory, renamed to the following names: ae, bc, bop, dartcraft, forestry, ic2, magicbees, mfr, mystcraft, natura, railcraft, te, thaumcraft, tic
+ - next, you need to copy the blocks directory from each of the mods' supported by this version of overviewer, texture directory, into the textures/blocks/ directory, renamed to the following names:
+  - ae
+  - bc
+  - bop
+  - dartcraft
+  - extrabees
+  - extratrees
+  - extrautilities
+  - forestry
+  - ic2
+  - magicbees
+  - mfr
+  - mystcraft
+  - natura
+  - railcraft
+  - te
+  - thaumcraft
+  - tic
  - inside the zip file, you would then have a directory structure such as the following:
   - textures/blocks/gravel.png (vanilla)
   - textures/blocks/bop/aloe.png (Biomes O' Plenty)
+  - textures/blocks/extrabees/hives/rock.0.png (Extra Bees)
+  - textures/blocks/extratrees/planks/Fir.png (Extra Trees)
   - textures/blocks/te/Ore_Copper.png (Thermal Expansion)
   - etc.